libvips/lua-vips/README.md

 and the appropriate vips operations will be called.
 You can mix images, number constants, and array constants freely.

-The relational operators are not overloaded, unfortunately, Lua does not permit this.
+The relational operators are not overloaded, unfortunately; Lua does not permit this.
 You must write something like:

 ```lua
 image = image:less(128):ifthenelse(128, image)
 ```

-to set all pixels less than 128 to 128.
+to set all values less than 128 to 128.

 `__call` (ie. `()`) is overloaded to call the libvips `getpoint` operator.
 You can write: